nlm-irp-jianglab/Evolink/docs/index.md

 ## Output
 ---
-A basic output file from Evolink is named "result.tsv" in the output directory provided by the user.
+The basic output file from Evolink is named "result.tsv" and is generated in the output directory provided by the user.
 It includes "Evolink_index", "Prevelance_index", "significance" and "z_score".
-"Evolink_index" and "significance" are the most useful values.
+The "Evolink_index" and "significance" are the most useful values for identifying positively and negatively associated genes.
 For example:

 | orthoID | Prevalence_index      | Evolink_index         | pvalue                 | pvalue.adj             | significance |
 |---------|-----------------------|-----------------------|------------------------|------------------------|--------------|